5 common compliance standards enterprises should know about

 General Data Protection Regulation (GDPR)

-The GDPR is a personal data privacy regulation from the European Union (EU), created to protect the privacy of EU residents.
-The EU passed it in response to corporate abuses in sales and disclosure of user information for marketing and research.
-If your company offers goods or services to EU citizens, then GDPR applies to you: any entities that process the personal data of EU citizens must comply.
+The GDPR is an EU regulation that protects the personal data of EU residents, created in response to corporate misuse of user information.
+If your company offers goods or services to EU citizens, then GDPR applies to you: any entit that processersonal data of EU citizens must comply.

 Key requirements: